symptomnavi.ch

 Or you notice...

-• No improvement in pain despite taking medication
+• is in a lot of pain despite medication

 What you can do for yourself...

-• With the consent of the person concerned, contact the treatment team or the family doctor.
+• If the person concerned is okay with it, contact the healthcare team or the family doctor.

 Tips